skellis46/slipbox/improvisation and the threshold of the self.md

 Somatic practices like authentic movement focus on internal bodily attunement, and an important aspect of such practices is that what the movement looks like is not important, and what it looks like reveals little of the complex internal experiences of the dancer [@ellis-2020-corporeal].
 The irrelevance of how the dancing appears is one thing that separates most somatic practices from the conventional oculocentric ways in which artistic dance is codified, validated and imagined.

 In _Losing Oneself_ Katye and I were not practising authentic movement for any particular reason.
 The year before (2023) we had met sporadically and it was the practice that we found ourselves drawn to and that seeded this research.
 Unlike the various instances of authentic movement described above, the purpose or goal of our dancing was simply for the experience itself.
 It was autotelic.
-We were dancing for its own sake -- not wanting anything from it -- and it felt this way even as part of research funded as pump-priming for a larger project.
-We were not trying to make or find anything in particular and even though we both brought interest in nondual awareness to the research (hence the project name), our curiosity about the threshold emerged during the research.
+We were dancing for its own sake -- not wanting anything from it -- and it felt this way even as part of a small research activity funded as pump-priming for a larger project.
 This autotelic practice, with deep intrinsic enjoyment is a key characteristic of the dancing that Katye and I practiced.
+We were not trying to make or find anything in particular and even though we both brought interest in nondual awareness to the research (hence the project name), our curiosity about the threshold emerged during the research and became the central theme of this writing as I engaged with the research materials and ideas.

 - non judgemental